-• • analysis (9 Drug Panel and Alcohol Screen) and understand that I am responsible for all costs.
-I authorize elease of the results of the test to the Wilkes-Barre Area Career & Technical Center Practical Nursing
+urine analysis (Drug Panel and voluntarily agree to undergo a Alcohol Screen) and understand that I am responsible for all costs.
+I authorize test to the Wilkes-Barre Area Career & Technical Center Practical Nursing

 Name: Date:

 Witness: Date:

-I,voluntary testing and release of presumption that I am either up REFUSE to sign the above statement for findings.
-I also understand that my refusal will be considered as a der the influence of controlled substances and/or alcohol and that will be al from the Wilkes-Barre Area Career & Technical Center, Practical Nursing
+I, REFUSE to sign the above statement for of findings.
+I also understand that my refusal will be considered as a under the influence of controlled substances and/or alcohol and that will be issal from the Wilkes-Barre Area Career & Technical Center, Practical Nursing

-Program.

 Name: Date:

 Witness: Date: